CAFAudit/audit-service/docs/en-us/Getting-Started.md

 For Development deployments of Vertica it is recommended that you use [vagrant-vertica](https://github.hpe.com/caf/vagrant-vertica) and follow its supporting documentation to start a guest VM running Vertica with Vagrant.

-Vagrant-vertica is not recommended for production deployments, the caveats to using it are that:
+Vagrant-vertica is not recommended for production deployments.
+The caveats to using it are that:

 - Vertica DB usernames and passwords, used during automated installation, are held as plain text within the VM's provisioning scripts.
 - It's a standalone single node setup only; provisioning scripts do not support clustered configurations.